KxSystems/ml/README.md

 # Automated machine learning in kdb+

 [![GitHub release (latest by date)](https://img.shields.io/github/v/release/kxsystems/automl)](https://github.com/kxsystems/automl/releases) [![Build Status](https://travis-ci.com/KxSystems/automl.svg?branch=master)](https://travis-ci.com/KxSystems/automl)
-## Introduction

-The automated machine learning library described here is built largely on the tools available within the machine learning toolkit available [here](https://github.com/kxsystems/ml).
-The purpose of this framework is to provide users with the ability to automate the process of applying machine learning techniques to real-world problems.
-In the absence of expert machine learning engineers this handles the following processes within a traditional workflow.
+The automated machine learning library described here is built largely on the tools available within the [Machine Learning Toolkit](https://github.com/kxsystems/ml).
+The purpose of this framework is help you automate the process of applying machine learning techniques to real-world problems.
+In the absence of expert machine-learning engineers this handles the following processes within a traditional workflow.

 - Data preprocessing
 - Feature engineering and feature selection